Words cannot express how tasty these vegetarian nachos are. They’re great on their own but the creamy cilantro lime drizzle puts them over the top!

+Hearty and filling.
 I really love this meatless nachos recipe.
 You don’t miss the meat at all because these vegetarian nachos are topped with healthy black beans, and sautéed peppers and onions which lend fajita-style flair.
 I season the beans and peppers with a healthy dose of my homemade taco seasoning, but you could also use store-bought if you want.

-And then there’s an extra boost of flavor from the creamy cilantro lime drizzle which takes just a couple of minutes to make in the blender.
+Amazing creamy drizzle.
+There’s an extra boost of flavor from the creamy cilantro lime drizzle which takes just a couple of minutes to make in the blender.
 The fresh flavors of the lime and cilantro brighten up the nachos and keep them from becoming too rich.

 By the way, if you have a bit of the sauce left over, it makes for a phenomenal salad dressing the next day.